 Still, it took several centuries for the culinary art of dim sum to develop.
-At one time it was considered inappropriate to combine tea with food: a famous 3rd-century Imperial physician claimed this would lead to excessive weight gain.
+At one time it was considered inappropriate to combine tea with food: a famous third-century Imperial physician claimed this would lead to excessive weight gain.
 As tea's ability to aid in digestion and cleanse the palate became known, tea house proprietors began adding a variety of snacks, and the tradition of dim sum was born.

 Dim Sum and Chinese Brunch

 In the west, dim sum came about as a natural result of 19th-century Chinese immigrants—most of whom were from the Canton region—settling on the East and West coasts.
-Some gourmands believe that dim sum inspired the whole idea of "brunch," the combining of breakfast and lunch into one large midmorning meal.
+Some gourmands believe that dim sum inspired the whole idea of "brunch," the combination of breakfast and lunch into one large midmorning meal.
 It is true that the word brunch only came into existence in the late 1800s.

 Dim Sum Food

 Many of the dishes that compose a dim sum-inspired lunch are either steamed or deep-fried.
 Among the former, you'll find everything from steamed pork spareribs, char siu bao (steamed buns with roast pork), and har gaw (shrimp dumplings).
 Deep-fried treats include mini spring rolls and wu gok, a type of taro turnover.